-Cleaning Up Dark Wax "Mistakes"
+Cleaning up Dark Wax Mistakes

-As the dark wax and light or 'clear' furniture waxes share the same solvent base, the 'clear' wax will act as a removal agent for any blobs of dark wax which find their way onto your refinishing project.
+As the dark wax and light or 'clear' furniture waxes share the same solvent base, the 'clear' wax will act as a removal agent for any blobs of dark wax that find their way onto your refinishing project.
 The dark wax areas on the inside of this dollhouse cabinet came from dirty finger marks.
 A quick buff with a rag dipped in the light or clear furniture wax easily removed the dark wax and left the original clear finish behind.Continue to 18 of 18 below.

 18 of 18

-Final Finish Details on a Re-worked Miniature Cabinet
+Final Finish Details

 Once your dark wax has been rubbed and buffed, you can continue to distress or touch up the finish of your refinished cabinet.
-Chalk based paints can be reapplied to areas of the piece, and wax effects can be made darker or lighter.
+Chalk-based paints can be reapplied to areas of the piece, and wax effects can be made darker or lighter.
 When you have your cabinet finish the way you want it, set it aside and work on polishing and re-installing any windows or clear door parts.
 Take care not to apply to much glue when replacing clear panels.

-Depending on how you decide to use your cabinet, you may prefer to use any wooden shelves as templates and cut new, in scale shelving from clear acrylic / plastic.
+Depending on how you decide to use your cabinet, you may prefer to use any wooden shelves as templates and cut new, in scale shelving from clear acrylic/plastic.
 Clear plastic shelves can be supported at either end by thin strips of the same plastic glued into the cabinet.

 If you decide to use clear shelves, you might also want to consider drilling a hole in the top of the cabinet and inserting LED or small pot lights.
 Battery operated LED's can add a sparkle to the contents of a small display cabinet.
 As they give off little heat they can be used to light enclosed spaces.